Pope Julius II: Louis XII and his Italian War

 The marriage produced a complete volta facie in Pope Alexander.
 He became an open partisan of the French and Venice, and accepted their goal, the destruction of the Sforza hold on Milan.
 On 14 July, Cardinal Ascanio Sforza, della Rovere's sworn enemy, fled Rome with all his property and friends.
 Meanwhile, the French army crossed the Alps and captured Alessandria in Piedmont.
 On 1 September 1499 Lodovico Il Moro fled Milan, and on 6 September the city surrendered to the French.
 Cardinal Giuliano was in the King's entourage when he entered Milan on 6 October.

-Pope Alexander then turned his attention, stimulated by the Venetians, to the threat of the Osmanli Turks.
+Pope Alexander then turned his attention, stimulated by the Venetians, to the threat of the Ottoman Turks.
 In the autumn of 1499, he called for a crusade and sought aid and money from all Christendom.
 The rulers of Europe paid little attention, but to show his sincerity Alexander imposed a tithe on all the residents of the Papal States and a tithe on the clergy of the entire world.
 A list of cardinals and their incomes, drawn up for the occasion, shows that Cardinal della Rovere was the second-richest cardinal, with an annual income of 20,000 ducats.

 Another break in relations between Pope Alexander and Cardinal Giuliano came at the end of 1501 or the beginning of 1502 when Giuliano was transferred from the Bishopric of Bologna to the diocese of Vercelli.

 On 21 June 1502, Pope Alexander sent his secretary, Francesco Troche (Trochia), and Cardinal Amanieu d'Albret (brother-in-law of Cesare Borgia) to Savona to seize Cardinal della Rovere by stealth and bring him back to Rome as quickly as possible and turn him over to the Pope.
 The kidnapping party returned to Rome on 12 July, without having accomplished its mission.
 On 20 July 1502, Cardinal Giovanni Battista Ferrari died in his rooms at the Vatican Palace; he had been poisoned, and his property was claimed by the Borgia.
 On 3 January 1503, Cardinal Orsini was arrested and sent to the Castel Sant'Angelo; on 22 February he died there, poisoned on the orders of Alexander VI.